Cam Gallagher Player Props: Guardians vs. White Sox

 Cam Gallagher At The Plate

+- In 30.0% of his games this year (12 of 40), Gallagher has picked up at least one hit, and in three of those games (7.5%) he recorded at least two.

-- He has not hit a long ball in his 38 games this season.
+- He has not hit a long ball in his 40 games this year.

-- He has scored in six of 38 games so far this season.
+- He has scored in six games this year (15.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.